 There are several safe Halloween trick - or - treating events in the Reno area, providing parents with fun alternatives to the traditional dash between houses out on the public streets.
-Check out these events and activities for free and safe Halloween fun.
+Check out these events and activities for free (or really cheap) and safe Halloween fun.

 (Note: Some Halloween events are not announced and/or updated until just before Halloween.
 Check back for possible additions and updates.)